 Status Hero will only connect with the people in your Slack account who are also Status Hero team members - it does this by matching email addresses.
-It won't everyone in your Slack workspace unless you add them all to Status Hero.
+It won't connect everyone in your Slack workspace unless you add them all to Status Hero.

 You can add other people from your Slack account to Status Hero by clicking on the “Add members from Slack” button on the Team Settings - Members page.

 Once connected, the friendly @statushero bot will take care of checking in your team and collecting daily goals.
 (You can always tweak reminder times, time zones, check-in questions, frequency, and other settings.)

 Whenever someone on your team checks in, their update is neatly formatted and broadcast to the #channel of your choice in Slack.
 Blocking issues are highlighted in red:

 A check-in summary is also delivered to your #channel, along with the necessary links to drill down into individual goals and productivity metrics:

 /checkin command is available in Slack to everyone on the team.
 They can use it to check in at any time or to see a summary of updates and metrics from the whole team.

 To customize how your team will receive update broadcasts from Status Hero in Slack, open the "Slack" panel on the Team Settings - Integrations page.

 By default, Status Hero will broadcast a check-ins individually as they are published, and a summary report at the team summary time.
 However, you can enable publication of a report's check-ins to a single thread by enabling "Broadcast check-ins into a summary thread" in the Slack settings in Status Hero.